jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-23-http-microservices-with-vertx-in-java.md

 }
 {% endhighlight %}

 The maven plugin created this almost empty class.
 The class extends the `AbstractVerticle` to make it a Vert.x **verticle** on line 5.
 A verticle is a class of execution that respond to events and is similar to an actor in the [Actor Model](https://en.wikipedia.org/wiki/Actor_model).
 A Vert.x application is composed of one or more verticles.
-When the service starts, Vert.x automatically deploys the MainVerticle which calls the `start()` method.
+When the service starts, Vert.x automatically deploys the MainVerticle which calls the `start()` method on line 8.

 ## Starting the Service